-The Blumes’ mini sessions landing page provides a glimpse into the experience, and invites interested families to request a time slot.
+Each landing page for the Blumes’ mini sessions provides a glimpse into the experience, and invites interested families to request a time slot.
 From there, clients are granted a 24-hour window to review the session details, sign the contract, and secure their booking.

 A short series of two to three pre-session emails ensures the best possible photography experience for each client.
 The Blumes recommend sharing this information with your clients:

 - wardrobe tips to help them look their best